MarkLee7925/Obesity-Level-Estimation/README.md

 To ensure consistent performance for varying data characteristics, the data used for training the models were randomly sampled without replacement.

-Moreover, hypothesis testing was performed to determine if the differences between male and female samples for specific features are statistically significant or due to random chance.
+Moreover, in order to determine if the differences between male and female samples for specific features are statistically significant or due to random chance, hypothesis testing was performed (specifically Student's t-Test and Analysis of Variance (ANOVA)).
 These results highlighted the need for additional Machine Learning scripts to classify Male and Female records separately.

 ## References: